jquense/date-math/README.md

 all api methods return a _new_ date.
 Date objects are never mutated.

-### Localization

-`startOfWeek()` method returns a number (usually 0-6) indicating the start of the week day.
-Override this function to specify a a culture specific start day. the default is `0`.

 ### Accessors

 get and set date part values.